-John Clarke, Money Laundering Reporting Officer and Head of Financial Crime Compliance, Standard Advisory London Ltd
+John Clarke, Money Laundering Reporting Officer and Head of Financial Crime Compliance, Standard Advisory London Ltd, part of Standard Bank.

 Can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?